rickwassing/cicada-develop/docs/overview-method.rst

 Editing the Dataset
 -------------------

-Before we start to analyse the Dataset, you may want to edit a few variables in the Dataset or change the recording.
+Before we start analysing the Dataset, you may want to edit a few variables in the Dataset or change the recording.

 **To edit any information about the study, participant or recording,**